thephpleague/url/4.0/components/host.md

 ### Host public informations

-Using data from [the public suffix list](http://publicsuffix.org/) and the [PHP Domain Parser](https://github.com/jeremykendall/php-domain-parser) every `Host` object can:
+Using data from [the public suffix list](http://publicsuffix.org/) and the [PHP Domain Parser](https://github.com/jeremykendall/php-domain-parser) library every `Host` object can:

 - return the subdomain using the `Host::getSubdomain` method;
 - return the registerable domain using the `Host::getRegisterableDomain` method;